mvmorin/LIBSVMFileIO.jl/README.md

 also supported.

 ## Usage
-The package is currently not registered by can be installed as any other package by hitting ']' in the Julia REPL and running
+The package is currently not registered but can be installed as any other package by hitting ']' in the Julia REPL and running
 ```julia
 pgk> add https://github.com/mvmorin/LIBSVMFileIO.jl